Aeronleelucero/AI-tools/README.md

 ---

-# 05-mcp-http — Connect to an MCP server over Streamable HTTP
+# mcp-http — Connect to an MCP server over Streamable HTTP

-(If you feel lost go to the finished section of this at `git checkout 05-mcp-http` and run `uv sync --all-groups --all-extras`)

 **Goal:** Run the same server over HTTP instead of stdio for network access.